-The state government hopes this wage increase will jump-start an economy struggling through the COVID-19 pandemic.
+The state government hoped the most recent wage increase in January would jump-start an economy struggling through the COVID-19 pandemic.

 “The thought behind that is that when you put money in those workers' hands ... they will go out and spend it, and it will distribute around the economy and raise everyone’s economic level up, including businesses,” Department of Labor Assistant Director Jason Keller told local media in December.

-While the plan makes sense, minimum-wage workers will still need to be very careful with their extra spending money.
-It's a good idea to use this free browser extension to scan the internet for lower prices whenever you shop online.
+While the plan made sense, minimum-wage workers still need to be very careful with their extra spending money.
+It's a good idea to use a free browser extension to scan the internet for lower prices when you shop online.